acguerr1/imageextraction/README.md

 f.
 PicAxe will extract non-textual PDF features like library logos and barcodes.
 Users should remove these false positive extraction results before further analysis on extracted images.

 e.
 PicAxe may extract sets of marks in ways that users do not want depending on how marks are combined on a page.
 If multiple figures on a single PDF page are spaced close together, PicAxe may extract those figures as a single image; depending on your research needs, you might need to manually seperate those figures that PicAxe extracted as a single image.
-If multiple marks in a single figure are spaced far apart, PicAxe may extract those marks seperately; depending on your research needs, you might need to go extract that single figure manually to ensure that all marks are together.
+If multiple marks in a single figure are spaced far apart, PicAxe may extract those marks separately; depending on your research needs, you might need to go extract that single figure manually to ensure that all marks are together.

 [^1]: Ultralytics.
 YOLOv8.
 2024. [https://github.com/ultralytics/ultralytics/blob/main/docs/en/models/yolov8.md](https://github.com/ultralytics/ultralytics/blob/main/docs/en/models/yolov8.md).